 - 92 percent of Lutherans are white, more than in any other denomination.

 - White Christians are aging.
-About one in ten white Catholics, evangelicals, and mainline Protestants are under 30, compared with one-third of all Hindus and Buddhists.
+About one in ten white Catholics, evangelicals, and mainline Protestants are younger than 30, compared with one-third of all Hindus and Buddhists.

 - Muslims and Mormons are the youngest faith groups in the United States, with 42 percent of all Muslims under 30, and nearly a quarter of all Mormons.

-- A majority of Catholics now live in the American South (29 percent) or West (25 percent).
-That’s a reverse from four decades ago, when seven in ten Catholics lived in the Northeast or the Midwest.
+- A majority of Catholics now live in the South (29 percent) or West (25 percent).
+That’s a reversal from four decades ago, when seven in ten Catholics lived in the Northeast or the Midwest.

-- Almost half (46 percent) of LGBT Americans are religiously unaffiliated—about twice as many as the general population (24 percent).
+- Almost half (46 percent) of LGBT Americans are religiously unaffiliated—about twice the figure for the general population (24 percent).

 - Mississippi is the most homogeneous state in terms of religion (60 percent are Baptist) while New York is the most religiously diverse.

 - There are now 20 states in which the religiously unaffiliated outnumber adherents of any other single religious group.
-Most of those states sit on or near a coast; they include Vermont (41 percent unaffiliated), Oregon (36 percent), Washington (35 percent) and Hawaii (34 percent).
+Most of those states are on or near a coast; they include Vermont (41 percent unaffiliated), Oregon (36 percent), Washington (35 percent), and Hawaii (34 percent).